raspberrypilearning/puzzle-room/en/step_5.md

 --- /task ---

-You may have seen how **functions** help keep code organised in the [Nature rover project](https://projects.raspberrypi.org/en/projects/nature-rover).
+You may have seen how `my blocks`{:class="block3custom"} help keep code organised in the [Nature rover project](https://projects.raspberrypi.org/en/projects/nature-rover).

-Functions also help by making it so you don't have to write the same code over and over again.
-You can use a function for the **Rocks** to position them in the spaceship's port.
+`My blocks`{:class="block3custom"} also help by making it so you don't have to write the same code over and over again.
+You can use `my blocks`{:class="block3custom"} for the **Rocks** to position them in the spaceship's port.

 --- task ---